Rinlgley group logo

 With an estimated 2.6 milion tenants at risk of arrears, is there a rent crisis looming?

-• A recommendation to bring forward legislation to amend the 1985 and 1988 Housing Acts to allow judges to use discretion where a tenant is in rent arrears due to the coronavirus crisis for the next 12 months at a minimum.
+• A recommendation to bring forward legislation to amend the 1985 and 1988 Housing Acts to allow judges to use discretion where a tenant is in rent arrears because of the coronavirus crisis for the next 12 months at a minimum.
 Discretion could include consideration of whether a pre-action protocol has been complied with.

 • The Government must accelerate its plans to introduce the proposed Renters’ Reform Bill to Parliament and abolish ‘no-fault evictions’ under section 21 of the Housing Act 1988 within the next 12 months.
 By amending the Act to allow judges to exercise discretion, the Government will have time to deliver a Bill that provides greater security for tenants.